 Landslide Displacement Detector

 In 2011 we developed a Matlab tool called “Landslide Displacement Detector” for monitoring landslides and tracking the motion of objects and surfaces along slopes.
-This code uses different implementations of some widely known digital image correlation algorithms (SAD, SSD, NCC) and is able to work with sequence of images.
-The Tessina landslide site was one of the first monitoring sites we used for testing this method.
-The upper detachment area of the landslide body was monitored with two cameras inserted in waterproof boxes, fixed on two pillars and remotely controlled.
+This code uses different implementations of some widely known digital image correlation algorithms (SAD, SSD, NCC) and is able to work with

-The analysis of the long-lasting sequence of images (almost 3 years of observation), allowed to obtain information on the dynamics and the evolution of the landslide and on the impulsive behaviour of different areas .
+The analysis of the long-lasting sequence of images (almost 3 years of observation), allowed us to obtain information on the dynamics and the evolution of the landslide and on the impulsive behaviour of different areas .

 Other data on this monitoring campaign can be obtained on this site: https://horatius.irpi.pd.cnr.it/tessina/